6 Freestyle Swim Workouts and Sets

 • 10 rounds [1 – kick cruise, 1 – drill choice, 1 – 100 race pace]

-More Swim Workouts and Freestyle Resources
+More Swim Workouts Like This:

 Train Your Ability to Sustain High-End Speed with this Set from Olympic Coach David Marsh.
 This set for sprinters is one of the workouts that Dave Marsh used at Auburn to turn them into a sprinting powerhouse.